 Over time this story became associated with Sexually Transmitted Diseases (STDs), first metaphorically, then religiously.
 It started with sex workers visiting a local Shinto shrine; however, with the rise of global tourism, and the influx of foreign visitors, it has become emblematic for hope in the face of the HIV crisis; money is collected during the festival to help prevent and treat the disease in Japan and abroad.

-For more on this and other myths regarding Vagina Dentata, see Revisioning an Archetype: A Study into the Mythology of Vagina Dentata and the Sexually Dangerous Woman by Dr. Emma Woods.
+For more on this and other myths regarding Vagina Dentata, see Bite Me: The Myth of Vagina Dentata by Dr. Emma Woods.